Apollo-Level2-Web-Dev/batch-03-assignment-05/5- Sports Facility Booking Platform.md

 ### 2\. **Dashboard:**

 *   **User Dashboard:**
-    *   **Purpose:** Allows users to manage their bookings, update their profiles, and access personalized content.
+    *   **Purpose:** Allows users to manage their bookings, and access personalized content.
     *   **Components:**
         *   **Welcome Message:** Personalized greeting. **To retrieve user information, develop an API to fetch user data from the database.**
             <br/> <br/>